nholtgrefe/squirrel/data/README.md

 'Squirrel: Reconstructing semi-directed phylogenetic level-1 networks from four-leaved networks and sequence alignments' by Niels Holtgrefe, Katharina T. Huber, Leo van Iersel, Mark Jones, Samuel Martin, and Vincent Moulton.
 Below we outline the files in the different subfolders

 ## HIV
-The HIV-1 sequence alignment is in the `hiv.fasta`, originally from [1].
+The HIV-1 sequence alignment is in the `hiv.fasta` file, originally from [1].
 The Python script to construct the network in the paper is in `hiv.py`, with the resulting network (in `eNewick` format) in the file `hiv.txt`.

 ## Primates
 The sequence alignment for the Primate dataset was to large for GitHub, but can be found as [supplementary material] of the paper: